vinaysingh-chaudhary/vinaysingh-chaudhary/README.md

 - JavaScript, TypeScript  → I am proficient in JavaScript concepts and skilled in `transitioning web applications to TypeScript for improved type safety`.

-- React.js / Next.Js  → I have `extensive experience with ReactJS` and,  am `Now using NextJS for optimized caching, server components, and better performance`.
+- React.js / Next.Js  → I have `extensive experience with ReactJS` and am `Now using NextJS for optimized caching, server components, and better performance`.

 - Express.js → I have built a few backend servers `using Express, following industry-standard practices`.